3 Tips to Prevent Shin Splints For Runners

 Tip #1: Run Quietly!

 Most of us distract or motivate ourselves with music while walking or running.
-In turn, this prevents us from focusing on our mechanics and listening to how loud we are on our feet.
-Unplugging from music can help us be more aware of the force that our feet contact the ground with during a stride.
-A good place to raise this awareness is on a treadmill where the environment is slightly more controlled.
-Here are some tips to try to reduce your running noise are:
+In effect, this prevents us from focusing on our mechanics.
+It stops us from listening to how loud we are on our feet.
+Unplugging from music can help us be more aware of the force that our feet strike the ground with during a stride.
+A good place to notice this is on a treadmill.
+Here, the environment is slightly more controlled.
+Reduce your noise by the following:

 - Removing your shoes for a short period of time while running on a treadmill.
 If you are running loudly, it will hurt your feet and cause you to absorb force more efficiently.